Sermon: Faith, Hope, and the Worship of God (Part Three)

 When God speaks, it becomes law, and Paul said, "Where there is no law there is no sin."
 So therefore God's anger against Cain's offering was justified, because Cain had had it explained to him.
 Both men offered.
 Abel heard, believed, and obeyed.
 Cain heard, disbelieved, and disobeyed.

-What Abel did was received, and followed God's instructions.
+What Abel did was receive and follow God's instructions.
 It was that simple.
-Abel took what God revealed at face value, and he simply did it.
+Abel took what God revealed at face value and he simply did it.
 Cain invented what he must have supposed was a better, more excellent way, and he took it with him to worship God.

 It is interesting to note that in Genesis 3:17 God cursed the ground, and Cain turned right around and he made an offering out of that which came right out of the ground, to add insult to injury.
 In Hebrews 9:22 it says, "And almost all things are purged by blood."
 No matter how hard Cain worked to produce his offering, no matter how costly it may have been, his sin simply lay in the fact that he did not believe God enough to offer what He said.
 His worship therefore was deficient.